prominenceai/deepstream-services-library/docs/overview.md

 ![DSL Components](/Images/dsl-components.png)

 ## Streaming Sources
-Streaming sources are the head component(s) for all Pipelines and all Pipelines must have at least one Source, among other components, before they can transition to a state of Playing.
+Streaming sources are the head component(s) for all Pipelines and all Pipelines must have at least one Source (among other components) before they can transition to a state of Playing.
 All Pipelines have the ability to multiplex multiple streams -- using their own Stream-Muxer -- as long as all Sources are of the same play-type; live vs. non-live with the ability to Pause.

 There are currently four types of Source components, two live connected Camera Sources:
 * Camera Serial Interface (CSI) Source